 In 2008, House Minority Leader Lawrence Cafero appointed Mr. Bernhard to serve as a member of the Citizens Advisory Board which oversees the Office of State Ethics, an independent watch-dog agency that replaced the State Ethics Commission in 2005.
 Mr. Bernhard was elected Chairman of the Board and served until 2010.

-He is listed in The Best Lawyers in America (2013 and 2014 editions) for his work in the area of Municipal Law.
+He is listed in The Best Lawyers in America (2013-2015 editions) for his work in the area of Municipal Law.

 Mr. Bernhard received his B.A. in 1966 from Yale University, and his J.D.
 (1969) and LL.M.
 (1970) from New York University Law School.